mvari1/Rocket-Avionics-CU/README.md

 This repository contains the driver and related code for the MPL3115A2 sensor.
 The driver allows the microcontroller to interface with the sensor, read altimeter data, and configure its settings.

+### LSMDSOX Driver

+This repository contains the driver and related code for the LSMDSOX sensor.
+The driver allows the microcontroller to interface with the sensor, read accelerometer amd gyroscope data, and configure its settings.

+### SD Card Driver

+This repository contains the driver and related code for the SD Card Reader.
+The driver allows the microcontroller to interface with the SD Card Reader
 ### Usage

-- To utilize the LIS3MDL and MPL3115A2 driver, refer to the code within this repository.
+- To utilize the LIS3MDL, LSMDSOX, and MPL3115A2 driver, refer to the code within this repository.
 The driver has been tailored to work with the STM32L412KB microcontroller.
 - Ensure that the sensor is properly connected to the microcontroller as per the hardware setup.

 ## Getting Started